Pride, Pressure and Principle:

 Until I moved back home to Milwaukee nearly two years ago and did not plug in my TV.

-I found a place that would accept hair that was six inches long.
+I decided that it was time to cut my hair right now for one simple reason: I found a place that would accept hair that was six inches long.
 Most organizations require donated hair to be at least eight-inches in length, and I would not return to a half-inch buzz in order to donate my hair.
 I then stumbled upon 360-hair.com, which works in partnership with the Canada Cancer Society.
 360-hair.com makes wigs and hair extensions, and it personalizes – for free – wigs for children with cancer.
 That alone is enough to encourage me to donate my hair to them; the fact that I do not need to wait to meet the six-inch length minimum requirement locked it in as my choice.
 I was set to cut my hair in front of the entire school on Friday, April 4th, 2014.